 Toilet Paper Caddy Made From Repurposed Cabinet Door

-I hope this has inspired you to consider using those repurposed cabinet doors and come up with some useful ways to use them in your home.
+I hope this has inspired you to consider using those repurposed cabinet doors and develop useful ways to use them in your home.
 And that my friend is functional and pretty home decor on a budget.
 I L O V E using these old cabinet doors!

 Thanks for hanging out with me today.
 I hope you will come back often as I’m always making something pretty and I love to share.
 Check more of my DIY home decor projects below.